Mom Paralyzed In NY Boat Crash Faces Setbacks As Support Grows: 'Will Continue To Fight'

 “Her recovery has taken some steps backward,” she said.
 “But the family is holding strong that she will continue to fight.”

+The mother of two has since been taken off a ventilator and has regained some feeling, relatives shared on social media.

-Supporters have raised more than $35,000 as of Thursday to help ease the financial burden on Brooke’s family as they care for her and her two daughters.
-The funds will go toward medical expenses, long-term rehabilitation, and support for her children while Brooke faces what’s expected to be at least a year of intensive therapy.
+In the meantime, supporters have raised more than $35,000 to help ease the financial burden on Skrocki's family as they care for her and her daughters.
+The funds will go toward medical expenses, long-term rehabilitation, and support for her children while Skrocki faces what’s expected to be at least a year of intensive therapy.

 “We need all the prayers we can get to help send Brooke the strength she needs to heal,” Barravecchio wrote.